Charged particle motion and radiation in strong electromagnetic fields: Charged particle dynamics

 Prolific production of secondary particles raises the question of energy balance.
-It was noted in \citet{bell.prl.2008} that producing a certain number of electron-positron pairs per joule of laser energy would itself lead to the complete depletion of the laser.
-This question was further investigated in \citet{fedotov.prl.2010}, where this depletion was argued to limit the maximum attainable laser intensity; as a consequence, the Schwinger effect (pair creation from the vacuum) would be unobservable.
-This latter statement was challenged in \citet{bulanov.prl.2010s}, where the possibility of observing the Schwinger effect was found to depend on the laser polarization.
-In particular, avalanche development was found to be suppressed in the case of two linearly polarized, colliding laser pulses due to the field geometry.
-We should also note that depletion of the laser energy is caused not only by pair creation \emph{per se}, but also by collective, i.e. plasma, effects, when the density of pairs becomes sufficiently large.
+It was noted in \citet{bell.prl.2008} that {creating and accelerating} a certain number of electron-positron pairs per joule of laser energy would itself lead to the complete depletion of the laser. {This question was further investigated in \citet{fedotov.prl.2010}, where this depletion was argued to prevent reaching the critical field with focused laser pulses.
+As a consequence, the observation of the Schwinger effect (pair creation from the vacuum) would require the concentration of stray particles in the experimental chamber to be extremely low, so as not to seed a cascade, e.g. as low as $10^5$~cm$^{-3}$ in the case of dipole-wave focusing geometry \cite{gonoskov.prl.2013}.
+In \citet{bulanov.prl.2010s} the authors identified a strong effect of radiation polarization on the development of cascade.
+In particular, the initial stage of cascade development was found to be suppressed in the case of two linearly polarized, colliding laser pulses due to the field geometry, which might lead to a significant number of Schwinger pairs to be born before the laser is depleted by the cascade.} We should also note that depletion of the laser energy is caused not only by pair creation \emph{per se}, but also by collective, i.e. plasma, effects, when the density of pairs becomes sufficiently large.
 Heating of the generated electron-positron plasma also leads to rapid laser absorption~\cite{nerush.prl.2011,grismayer.pop.2016}.

 The basic features of the avalanche-type cascade in a rotating electric field can be described by the following simple model~\cite{bashmakov.pop.2014,grismayer.pop.2016,grismayer.pre.2017}.
-If the probability of the Breit-Wheeler process is $P^b$, then the pair density grows as $n_\pm=n_\gamma[1-\exp(-P^b t)]$, photon density $n_\gamma$.
+If the probability of the Breit-Wheeler process is $P^b$, then the pair density grows as $n_\pm=n_\gamma[1-\exp(-P^b t)]$, {where $n_\gamma$ is the photon density}.
 If the photons are generated by the same pairs, and assuming that their energy is the same, we have $n_\pm=\int_0^t dt^\prime P^c[1-\exp(-P^c(t-t^\prime))]$ and

 where $P^c$ is the photon-emission probability.
 The solution of this equation has the form $n_\pm\sim \exp[\Gamma t]$, where $\Gamma\sim P^b$ for the most relevant case of $\chi \sim 1$~\cite{fedotov.prl.2010,bashmakov.pop.2014,grismayer.pop.2016,grismayer.pre.2017}.
 As pair creation is exponentially suppressed for $\chi < 1$, the onset of the avalanche-type cascade is intrinsically connected with the dominance of the quantum effects~\cite{fedotov.prl.2010,bulanov.prl.2010s,bulanov.nima.2011}.
 Recall that $\chi = 1$ corresponds to the intensity of $\sim 5\times 10^{24}$ W/cm$^2$ for a 1-$\mu$m laser, as detailed in \cref{sec:Geometries} (see \cref{eq:QRRThreshold}).